Erce/SANSA-Python-Wrapper/rdf/README.md

 <dt id="rdf.Rdf.printTripleObjectAttributes">
 <code class="sig-name descname"><span class="pre">printTripleObjectAttributes</span></code><span class="sig-paren">(</span><span class="sig-paren">)</span><a class="headerlink" href="#rdf.Rdf.printTripleObjectAttributes" title="Permalink to this definition"></a></dt>
 <dd><p>Prints attributes of RDF Triple Object.
 It can be used to see the
 usable functions.
-It is possible to use functions directly with SANSA knowledge.</p>
+It is possible to use functions directly with SANSA-Stack knowledge.</p>
 </dd></dl>

 <dl class="py method">